andfinally/node-underperforming/README.md

 Add a startup shell script to /etc/init.d on the server and use `chkconfig` to add it to the autorun processes.
 See the README.md in /startup-automation.

+The `nodeup` shell script in the startup directory runs server.js in forever in watch mode.
+The app should restart on file change, crash or reboot.
+To enable the process on a Red Hat environment:

+Copy the script to /etc/init.d:

+`cd startup`

+`sudo cp nodeup /etc/init.d`

+Give it executable permission:

+`sudo chmod a+x /etc/init.d/nodeup`

+Add it to chkconfig:

+`sudo chkconfig nodeup on`

+Do the initial start:

+`sudo /etc/init.d/nodeup start`

 ## Random notes ##

 ### Forever ###